NRCHKB/node-red-contrib-homekit-docker/README.md

 ```bash
 docker container ls
 ```

-The above command lists all running container and in the first column it displays the id of the container and in the last column it's name.
+The above command lists all running containers, and in the first column it displays the id of the container and in the last column its name.

 2) Stop the current container: